 The Advantages of Owning the Best Hearing Protection

 Hearing protection that’s comfortable for you may not be comfortable for someone else.
 Purchasing the best hearing protection for your personal needs will ensure you use it instead of taking your plugs out or muffs off and setting them aside.
-After all, they won’t do you any good sitting on your workbench.
+After all, they won’t do any good sitting on a workbench.

-- You can ensure you’re using high-quality hearing protection.
+- Ensure you’re using high-quality hearing protection.

 Q. What is the best noise reduction rating?